on all US orders over $99.

 on all US orders over $99

 Each year it seems that New Year’s resolutions lose their appeal.
 So instead of deciding to start yet another diet that’s likely to fail, it’s time to set your intentions, and practice a new transformational habit for 2021 – time restricted eating, better known as Intermittent Fasting.
-Read about the benefits of intermittent fasting!

 This easy, but powerful practice will not only take your weight loss to the next level, but also boost your immunity, rev up your fat burning metabolism and ramp up your energy levels.
 It’s a time-tested, well-researched, evergreen practice that has been used for centuries to improve overall health and longevity.